adfernandes/McuLink-Mini/README.md

-# McuLink-Mini
+# MCU-Link with KiCAD
-Version of the NXP MCU-Link CMSIS-DAP Debug Probe with KiCad.
+This repository hosts different versions of the original NXP MCU-Link CMSIS-DAP debug probe as open source KiCAD versions.
+Both as standalone probe or integrated into your design.

 Many thanks to *Dario Scheuber* and his work to make this project possible!

 ## Background